jakebayliss/jpfitness/app/Subscription Content/week1-welcome.md

 - However, considering you guys grabbed the subscription bundle I will be doing Live cook-with-me sessions every month through our Telegram chat, which will cover meals I eat along with extra, live interaction time between you and me!
 All announcements regarding timings will be made through Telegram so keep your eyes peeled

-- Firstly, I need to address the importance of diet.
+- Even though I'm not a pro, I can give some pointers and acknowledge just how important it is.
 The old gym saying is gains are made in the kitchen, not in the gym.
 Basically that you need to give just as much time, energy and effort in to eating correctly as you put into the exercise itself

 - Personally, I don't adhere to the strictest diet.
 Yes, I barely eat fast food, rarely drink and love to cook at the house but chocolate and snacks are unfortunately my downfall so I'm not in a position to give the best dietary advice